Back to California

 Limits and Unknowns

-• It's not clear how much money will be raised or how many people will buy these special plates.
+• It is not clear how much money will be raised from selling these plates.

 Bill History